-Persian (PERS)College of Arts and Humanities
+Persian Studies (PERS)College of Arts and Humanities

 3215 Jiménez Hall, 301-405-1891

-Chair: A. Karimi-Hakkak (Professor)
+Professors: A. Karimi-Hakkak

-Associate Professors: E. Zakim
+Associate Professors: A. Abasi

-Instructors: N. Akbari-Saneh (Assistant Research Scholar)
+Instructors: N. Akbari-Saneh (Clinical Assistant Professor)

-The B.A. in Persian Studies prepares students for a range of professional opportunities, including careers in government, education, the arts, business, and communication.
+The B.A. in Persian Studies (PERS) prepares students for a range of professional opportunities, including careers in government, education, the arts, business, and communication.
 Many undergraduates will choose to double major or do a double degree in Persian and another subject, including arts and humanities majors, business, computer science, engineering, and journalism.

 Requirements for the Major